When it comes to liquids and lubricants, can you get away with budget brands or should you go the extra mile for big names?

 Saving money on screen wash

 If money’s tight, screen wash is the one thing you can save on, but don’t think you can get away with a DIY mix of washing up liquid and water.

-“Never use washing up liquid and water,” warns Flynn, “as while it might clean the screen, it can damage the paintwork.”
+You must never use washing up liquid and water as while it might clean the screen, it can damage the paintwork.

-If you’re really on a tight budget, the advice from Fennell is to buy concentrate screen wash, which means you can “vary how much you dilute it by”, so this way it lasts longer.
+If you’re really on a tight budget, the advice from Fennell is to buy concentrate screen wash, which means you can “vary how much you dilute it by”.
+This way it lasts longer.